nervosnetwork/ckb-demo-ruby/docs/how-to-write-contracts.md

 Note that to focus on explaining contract model, certain fields in a cell(such as cell data) are omitted here for simplicity reason.

-In CKB, each cell has 2 contracts:
+In CKB, each cell has 2 associated scripts:

 * A required lock script, note cell only stores the hash of the lock script, we will explain this later.
 This is used to verify *who* can unlock the cell, for example, we can put secp256k1 verification in lock script to verify a signature is indeed signed by the cell owner, and only unlock the cell when the signature is valid.
 * An optional type script.
 This is used to verify *how* one can use the cell, for example, type script can be used to ensure that no new tokens are created from the air when transferring user defined tokens.